The Cheeger Inequality and Coboundary Expansion: Beyond Constant Coefficients: Introduction

 \subsubsection{The Case of Spherical Buildings}

-\emph{Spherical buildings} are an important class of similicial complexes admitting special structural properties.
+\emph{Spherical buildings} are an important class of similicial complexes admitting special structural properties; see \cite{Abramenko_2008_Buildings}.
 Gromov conjectured that the coboundary expansion of all spherical buildings of dimension $\leq d$ is bounded away from zero in all dimensions if the coefficient group is $\F_2$, and this was affirmed in \cite{Lubotzky_2016_expansion_of_buildings} for the coefficient group $\F_2$ (with a natural choice of weights), and for a general constant coefficient group in \cite{Kaufman_2018_cosystolic_expanders}.
-We improve these results for coboundary expansion in dimension $0$.
+We improve these results for $0$-coboundary expansion, and then apply our main result to bound from below the $0$-coboundary expansion of some non-constant sheaves on spherical buildings.
+We note that here it is crucial that our main result applies in the generality of multipartite graphs carrying a general weight function.